tendermint/spec/spec/consensus/evidence.md

 Evidence is an important component of Tendermint's security model.
-Whilst the core consensus protocol provides correctness gaurantees for state machine replication that can tolerate up to 1/3 failures, the evidence system looks to detect and gossip byzantine faults of greater than 1/3 in power.
+Whilst the core consensus protocol provides correctness gaurantees for state machine replication that can tolerate less than 1/3 failures, the evidence system looks to detect and gossip byzantine faults whose combined power is greater than  or equal to 1/3.
 It is worth noting that the evidence system is designed purely to detect possible attacks, gossip them, commit them on chain and inform the application running on top of Tendermint.
 Evidence in itself does not punish "bad actors", this is left to the discretion